applesyeda/sales-predictions/README.md

 #### Reflection: Sales Predictions and Low-fat Items

-I first created the below graph because I would like to see if there's a difference in sales between low fat items and regular items.
+I also created the below graph because I would like to see if there's a difference in sales between low fat items and regular items.
 Just by eye-balling it, the medians look about the same.
 There seems to be a slightly greater range (including outliers) with low fat items compared to regular.
 I think asssessing for this is important because if there were changes, I could investigate further if those were significant, and that may change the way retailers advertise their products.
 For instance, if it's found that customers tend to choose the lower fat option, retailers could advertise their lower caloried or health-consious items more to further appeal to those people and drive sales.

 ![download](https://user-images.githubusercontent.com/101068535/167980577-6563db81-0aba-41e2-9eba-1000b0c0fe27.png)